edgedb/edgedb/docs/stdlib/json.rst

   string representing its original value.
 This means it is also possible to cast a JSON string back to those types.
-The value of the UUID or datetime string must be properly formatted to successfully cast from JSON, otherwise EdgeDB will raise an exception.
+The value of the UUID or datetime string must be properly formatted to successfully cast from JSON, otherwise Gel will raise an exception.
 - JSON numbers can be cast to any :ref:`numeric type <ref_std_numeric>`.
 - JSON booleans can be cast to a :eql:type:`bool` type.
 - JSON ``null`` is unique because it can be cast to an empty set (``{}``) of